 While the Ryzen 5 5600X was AMD’s best CPU, it was quickly overshadowed after the release of the Ryzen 5 5600.
 This non-X version is considerably cheaper while delivering the same performance.

-Originally had a $200 MSRP, but its price is usually around the $150 mark, which is why it is AMD’s best-value processor.
+Originally had a $200 MSRP, but its price is usually around the $150 mark, which is why it is AMD’s primary-value processor.

 Overall, AMD’s CPU hits the sweet spot in all aspects.
-It delivers high-end-like performance in games, is adequate for productivity tasks, and has remarkable power efficiency; you won’t see this CPU pull any more than 70W from the PSU.
+It delivers top-tier-like performance in games, is sufficient for productivity tasks, and has remarkable power efficiency; you won’t see this CPU pull any more than 70W from the PSU.

 The Pros: